Lilliconus sagei

 Lilliconus sagei is a species of sea snail, a marine gastropod mollusk, in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conasprella, these cone snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The size of the shell attains 9 mm.
+The shell attains about 9 mm in length, and features unique markings, as is typical of most other cone snails.

 Distribution

-This marine species occurs off Madagascar and Somalia.
+This marine species occurs off the coasts of Madagascar and Somalia.